YangLing0818/RPG-DiffusionMaster/README.md

 mv stablediffusion stable-diffusion-stability-ai
 cd ..
 ```
-Here we put diffusion models in models/Stable-diffusion/ and the generated images in generated_imgs/ .
+**Here we put diffusion models in models/Stable-diffusion/ and the generated images in generated_imgs/ .**

 **Download Checkpoints and MLLMs configuration**

-Here, we use [SDXL](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) , [SDXL-Turbo](https://huggingface.co/stabilityai/sdxl-turbo) , [Playground v2](https://huggingface.co/playgroundai/playground-v2-1024px-aesthetic) in our most experiments to achieve SOTA level generation, to further generate high-fidelity image in different style (e.g., photorealistic, cartoon, anime ) , we select some models from [CIVITA](https://civitai.com/).
-For photorealistic image, we recommand [AlbedoBase XL](https://civitai.com/models/140737/albedobase-xl?modelVersionId=281176) , and [DreamShaper XL](https://civitai.com/models/112902/dreamshaper-xl?modelVersionId=251662) .
-We also select models based on SD v1.5 and SD v2.1 to cater for different needs.
-The checkpoints are all available at our  [huggingface spaces](https://huggingface.co/BitStarWalkin/RPG_models) , you can see the model card for detail.
+In our experiments designed to attain state-of-the-art generative capabilities, we predominantly employ [SDXL](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0),  [SDXL-Turbo](https://huggingface.co/stabilityai/sdxl-turbo), and [Playground v2](https://huggingface.co/playgroundai/playground-v2-1024px-aesthetic).
+To generate images of high fidelity across various styles, such as photorealism, cartoons, and anime, we judiciously incorporate certain models from [CIVITA](https://civitai.com/).
+For images aspiring to photorealism, we advocate the use of [AlbedoBase XL](https://civitai.com/models/140737/albedobase-xl?modelVersionId=281176) , and [DreamShaper XL](https://civitai.com/models/112902/dreamshaper-xl?modelVersionId=251662).
+Moreover, we generalized our paradigm to SD v1.5 and SD v2.1 to accommodate a spectrum of requisites.
+All pertinent checkpoints are accessible within our Hugging Face spaces, with detailed descriptions found on the accompanying model cards.

-For MLLMs, we strongly suggest you to use GPT-4 or Gemini-Pro which is more powerful and save graphics memory.
-Our experiments are conducted on A100 80GB but should work on other cards with at least 12GB VRAM .
-If you want to try MLLMs locally, we suggest you to use [miniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) or you can directly use large local LLMs like  [Llama2-13b-chat](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf) and [Llama2-70b-chat](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf).
-For [Llama2-7b-chat](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf), we find it perform poorly and cannot get correct split ratio.
+We fervently recommend the utilization of GPT-4 or Gemini-Pro for users of Multilingual Large Language Models (MLLMs), as they not only exhibit superior performance but also conserve graphic memory.
+Our research utilized the A100 80GB, although it should be compatible with other graphics processing units providing a minimum of 12GB of VRAM.
+For those interested in executing MLLMs locally, we suggest deploying [miniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) or directly engaging with substantial Local LLMs such as [Llama2-13b-chat](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf) and  [Llama2-70b-chat](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf).
+It should be noted that [Llama2-7b-chat](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) has been observed to underperform and fails to yield accurate split ratios.

 ## Text-to-Image Generation

 #### 1. Quick Start

-If you have limited computing device, we presents a double-version demo which split the image into two equally sized subregions .
-By simply modified some functions in diffusers library, we can get satisfactory results by using base diffusion models like SD v1.4/1.5/2.0/2.1 mentioned in our paper.
-You can also use your personalized settings to give it a try with a card of 8GB VRAM.
-See details in  our [Example_Notebook](RegionalDiffusion_playground.ipynb).
+For individuals equipped with constrained computational resources, we offer a bifurcated-version demonstration that partitions the image into two equal sized subregions.
+By making minor alterations to select functions within the diffusers library, one may achieve commendable outcomes utilizing base diffusion models such as SD v1.4, v1.5, v2.0, and v2.1, as mentioned in our paper.
+Additionally, you are welcome to apply your customized configurations to experiment with a graphics card possessing 8GB of VRAM.
+For an in-depth exposition, kindly refer to our [Example_Notebook](RegionalDiffusion_playground.ipynb).

 #### **2. Demo**